alanross/AlvaAR/README.md

     $: emmake make install
 ```

-## Future Work
+## Roadmap
-- Improve the initialisation phase to be more stable and predictable.
+- [ ] Improve the initialisation phase to be more stable and predictable.
-- Move feature extraction and tracking to GPU.
+- [ ] Move feature extraction and tracking to GPU.
-- Blend visual SLAM with IMU data to increase robustness.
+- [ ] Blend visual SLAM with IMU data to increase robustness.

 ## License